Haoming99/DiffGrasp/README.md

 ---

-## Inplementation of Real-World Grasping using Kinova Gen3
+## Inplementation of Real-world Grasping using Kinova Gen3

 1. **Kortex Driver**:
     ```bash